Tri-Cities, Washington: Farmers markets

 The Market at the Parkway in Richland, WA is a farmers market with takes place every Friday from June through October.
 Local artists provide music and crafts, and Fresh produce, specialty foods, arts and crafts are sold at the Richland farmers market.

 The Pasco Farmers Market, which celebrated 25 years in 2013, takes place every Wednesday and Saturday morning beginning in May through the end of October, and consists primarily of fresh produce.

 A farmers market, located at the corner of Benton Street and Kennewick Avenue, takes place on Thursday evenings and runs annually from the end of May through October.

 Other industries

-The Tri-Cities is also home to automobile manufacturer SSC North America, the manufacturer of the SSC Aero.
-Other corporations with facilities in the Tri-Cities area include Amazon, Areva, Battelle Memorial Institute, Bruker, Lamb Weston, Fluor Corp., Kaiser Aluminum, Lampson Cranes, Lockheed Martin, Reser's Fine Foods, Tyson Foods, URS Corp., US Cellular, UniWest, and AECOM.
+The Tri-Cities is home to automobile manufacturer SSC North America.
+Other corporations with facilities in the Tri-Cities area include Amazon, Areva, Battelle Memorial Institute, Bruker, Lamb Weston, Fluor Corporation, Kaiser Aluminum, Lampson Cranes, Lockheed Martin, Reser's Fine Foods, Tyson Foods, URS Corporation, US Cellular, UniWest, and Aecom.